toni-od/tiny-server/bin/readme.txt

+/bin/

-Binary folder to hold the compiled binary
+A folder to hold all the compiled binaries